Mutable Static Variables

 This slide should take about 5 minutes.

 • The program here is safe because it is single-threaded.
-However, the Rust compiler is conservative and will assume the worst.
-Try removing the unsafe and see how the compiler explains that it is undefined behavior to mutate a static from multiple threads.
+However, the Rust compiler reasons about functions individually so can’t assume that.
+Try removing the unsafe and see how the compiler explains that it is undefined behavior to access a mutable static from multiple threads.